awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-search-studio.md

 # Search Experiments Using Amazon SageMaker Studio<a name="experiments-search-studio"></a>

 You can search your experiments, trials, and trial components using the experiments browser\.
-After choosing the entities, you can search on properties of these entities on the SageMaker Leaderboard\.
+After choosing the entities, you can search on properties of these entities on the Amazon SageMaker Leaderboard\.

 **Topics**
 + [Search Experiments, Trials, and Trial Components](#experiments-search-studio-experiments)